Quick Summary

 Visual Element: A timeline graphic illustrating the "Glide Path" concept: Gradual reduction of clinical duties (Trauma -> Elective -> Consulting -> Teaching) over a 5-10 year period.

-If you meet a stranger at a dinner party and cannot say "I am a surgeon," what do you say?
+If you meet a stranger at a dinner party and cannot say, "I am an orthopaedic surgeon," what do you say?

-• Preparation: You must cultivate an identity outside of medicine long before you retire.
-If your only hobby is reading orthopaedic journals, you are at high risk.
+- Preparation: You must deliberately cultivate an identity outside of medicine long before you retire.
+If your only hobby is reading the JBJS or attending subspecialty society meetings, you are at extremely high risk for a difficult transition.

 "Don't let your career be the only interesting thing about you."